Last updated on May 11, 2026

 Underworld Breach | Illustration by Lie Setiawan

-Enchantments are very powerful cards in the right spot, and MTG keeps printing more and more, even in different versions like sagas and rooms.
-I narrowed the list down from more than 3,000 enchantments to around 60 must-knows if you’re playing formats like Legacy or EDH, and you should include these in your decks when the colors allow.
+Enchantments are very powerful cards in the right spot, and MTG keeps printing more and more, even the subtypes like sagas and rooms.

-If your favorite enchantment didn’t make the list, just let me know in the comments section below or over in the Draftsim Discord.
+I narrowed this list down from literally thousands of enchantmnets, so if your favorite didn’t make the list, just let me know in the comments section below or over in the Draftsim Discord.
+And follow The Daily Upkeep newsletter to stay up to date on all the latest news in MTG.

 Thanks for reading guys, and may you all have an enchanted week!